 - 5.52 Subsequent to the development of our main, long-term abstraction reduction scenarios, the Environment Agency issued guidance relating to the requirement for licence capping to avoid the potential for deterioration under the WFD.
 The document 'Water resources planning guideline supplementary guidance actions required to prevent deterioration' was provided by the Environment Agency on 4 April 2022.
-The Environment Agency has also provided two Information Letters 'Addressing deterioration risk from existing abstractions' one on 15 November 2021 and a further letter on 4 April 2022. - 5.53 We have assessed the pre-WRMP licence information, licence capping guidance and letters, alongside abstraction records for April 2010 March 2016 and other source/Water Body information and have developed a view of which licences may need to be capped during AMP8. - 5.54 The process of identifying DO impacts associated with the licence capping policy involves several steps: - Sources where licence capping may be required were determined through information provided by the Environment Agency, and subsequent conversation with Environment Agency specialists (not all sources are subject to this policy, with Environment Agency technical specialists' screening playing a role in determining which sources would be subject to the policy). - For each source where licence capping was identified as potentially being required, average abstraction over the period April 2010 - March 2016 was calculated.
-This "Recent Actual Average" abstraction was compared with each source's Deployable Output to identify sources where licence capping would result in DO reduction. - In some cases, we put forward arguments to the Environment Agency regarding why we considered either that a risk of deterioration did not exist with our existing licence, or occasions where following the policy would result in operational risk or disproportionate expense. - 5.55 Following this process, we arrived at DO reductions required by 2030.
+The Environment Agency has also provided two Information Letters 'Addressing deterioration risk from existing abstractions' one on 15 November 2021 and a further letter on 4 April 2022. - 5.53 We have assessed the pre-WRMP licence information, licence capping guidance and letters, alongside abstraction records for April 2010 March 2016 and other source/Water Body information and have developed a view of which licences may need to be capped during AMP8. - 5.54 The process of identifying DO impacts associated with the licence capping policy involves several steps: - Sources where licence capping may be required were determined through information provided by the Environment Agency, and subsequent conversation with Environment Agency specialists (not all sources are subject to this policy, with Environment Agency technical specialists' screening playing a role in determining which sources would be subject to the policy). - For each source where licence capping was identified as potentially being required, average abstraction over the period April 2010 March 2016 was calculated.
+This "Recent Actual Average" abstraction was compared with each source's Deployable Output to identify sources where licence capping would result in DO reduction. - In some cases, we put forward arguments to the Environment Agency regarding why we considered either that a risk of deterioration did not exist with our existing licence, or occasions where following the policy would result in operational risk or disproportionate expense. - 5.55 As highlighted in the last bullet point in the preceding list, we are working with the Environment Agency to mitigate the impact of moving our time-limited licences to recent actual average, where not doing so would lead to a risk of deterioration.
+Where we can't implement them without an interruption to our customers' water supply, we submit cases of Overriding Public Interest (OPI) which will demonstrate that the licence caps need to be delayed until we have additional sustainable sources of water to replace our DO losses and appropriate network infrastructure to ensure resilient supply systems.

-5.56 In our scenarios of longer-term DO reduction, additional licence reductions may be required at sources where "licence capping" reductions are made in the short term by 2030.
+- 5.56 Following this process, we arrived at DO reductions required by 2030. - 5.57 In our scenarios of longer-term DO reduction, additional licence reductions may be required at sources where "licence capping" reductions are made in the short term by 2030.
 As an example, Netley Mill is highlighted as being subject to the licence capping policy (DO impact 1.03 Ml/d) and features in the "Medium" and "High" Environmental Destination scenarios (total cessation, DO impact 4.54 Ml/d, 2040).
 As such, in the "Low" scenario, a DO reduction of 1.03 Ml/d would be applied throughout the planning period from 2030 onwards; in the "Medium" and "High" scenarios, respectively, a DO reduction of 1.03 Ml/d would be applied from 2030 to 2039, and a further DO reduction of 3.51 (total 4.54 Ml/d) would be applied from 2040 onwards.